PBasham/Dungeon-fighter/README.md

 # Premise:

-This game is about a hero tavling through a dungeon to defeat the dastardly orc keeping your friend prisioner!
+This game is about a hero tavling through a dungeon to defeat the dastardly <span style="color:green">orcs</span> keeping your friend prisioner!

 <!-- add reference links here to all sections-->
 ---